 - In the Create a Partition dialog box, enter the following:

-- Index Name.
+- Partition Name.
 Enter a name that you'll use to search the data in a query.
 It's important to use a name that is descriptive and easy to remember.
-Names can be comprised of alphanumeric characters; underscores( _ ) are the only special characters allowed.
+Names can be up to 255 characters and comprised of alphanumeric characters; underscores( _ ) are the only special characters allowed.

 - Routing Expression.
-Enter the routing query for the Partition, which consists, generally, of the Source Category of the data you'd like indexed in the Partition.
+Enter the routing query to the data you'd like indexed in the Partition, which can consist of metadata fields, such as Source Category, and fields extracted in Field Extraction Rules.
 The routing query can include wildcards, but it cannot use any parsing or search operators.
 Also, empty strings are not supported.

 - Click Create.